awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-commit.md

 # Create a commit in AWS CodeCommit<a name="how-to-create-commit"></a>

+When you create the first commit for a new repository, you use the AWS CLI and the put\-file command\.
+This creates the first commit and it allows you to create and specify the default branch for your new repository\.
 You can use Git or the AWS CLI to create a commit in a CodeCommit repository\.
 If the local repo is connected to a CodeCommit repository, you use Git to push the commit from the local repo to the CodeCommit repository\.
 To create a commit directly in the CodeCommit console, see [Create or add a file to an AWS CodeCommit repository](how-to-create-file.md) and [Edit the contents of a file in an AWS CodeCommit repository](how-to-edit-file.md)\.

 **Note**
+As a best practice, we recommend that you use the latest supported versions of the AWS CLI, Git, and other software\.
 If you use the AWS CLI, make sure that you have a recent version installed to ensure that you are using a version that contains the `create-commit` command\.

 **Topics**
 + [Create the first commit for a repository using the AWS CLI](#how-to-create-first-commit)